NathenMat/SWAT24/README.md

 # SWAT24
-Python implementation of the algorithms and skript used for experiments.
+Python implementation of the algorithms and script used for experiments.
-Due to uploadsize constrains Pigeon Flight Data.csv and Fred libary missing.
+Due to upload size constraints, Pigeon Flight Data.csv is missing.